catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 Website setup
 =============

-Now that we understand what we are trying to achieve our first task is to setup our website in both regions, we are going to configure a simple Nginx webserver to serve the default Nginx webpage.
-As this tutorial is not focused on how to setup webservers we will configure the required stacks using the heat cloud orchestration system.
+Now that you understand what you are trying to achieve here, your first task is to set up your website in both regions.
+You are going to configure a simple Nginx webserver to serve the default Nginx webpage.
+As this tutorial is not focused on how to set up webservers, you will configure the required stacks using the Heat cloud orchestration system.

-It is beyond the scope of this tutorial to explain the syntax of writing heat templates, thus we will make use of a predefined example from the `catalystcloud-orchestration`_ git repository.
-For more information on writing heat templates please consult the documentation at :ref:`cloud-orchestration`.
+It is beyond the scope of this tutorial to explain the syntax of writing Heat templates, thus you will make use of a predefined example from the `catalystcloud-orchestration`_ git repository.
+For more information on writing Heat templates, please consult the documentation at :ref:`cloud-orchestration`.

-Let's checkout the catalystcloud-orchestration repository which includes the heat templates we will be using:
+First, check out the catalystcloud-orchestration repository, which includes the Heat templates you will be using:

 .. _catalystcloud-orchestration: https://github.com/catalyst/catalystcloud-orchestration